djplaner/memex/docs/index.md

 An on-going experiment in creating and leveraging a personal memex using [Foam](https://foambubble.github.io/).
 The [[colophon]] offers some background on rationale and design.

-Currently organised around a three step process
+Currently organised around a three step process (from [the Seek, Sense, Share Framework](https://jarche.com/2014/02/the-seek-sense-share-framework/))

 1. [[seek]] out new information
 2. Make [[sense]] it